 Who is the best freeride skier in the world?

 This question always brings up a debate and depends on who you ask.
 Shane McConkey gets my vote because he was an innovator and helped bring freeride skiing into the public spotlight.

 What is the difference between freeride and touring skis?

 Freeride skis are generally a little wider and more aggressive than touring skis.
 Touring skis will be lighter and built for the backcountry.
 While nearly every touring ski could be considered freeride, not all freeride skis are touring.

 You can technically use any type of skis you want for touring, but freeride options make for a good choice because they are built to handle the variable conditions that you’ll find in the backcountry.

 Freeriding is a great way to enjoy the winter.
 However, it can also be a bit dangerous if you aren’t fully prepared.
 This guide will help you better understand the discipline.

 In addition, if you want to get more out of your freeride skiing, this video has a few handy tips on how to enhance your off-piste experience.

 All of the models in this guide provide you with great feedback, control, and stability.
-Though there are slight differences between models, each one has the right makeup to get you plowing through deep powder or bouncing across hard-packed snow.
+Though there are slight differences between skis, each one has the performance characteristics to get you plowing through deep powder or bouncing across hard-packed snow.

 Do you have your own favorite pair of freeride skis?
 Are there any you wanted to see in this guide?
 Let us know below.